Jonathan India Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks sixth in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks sixth in the league.

-- The Rangers have a 3.37 team ERA that ranks fourth among all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.46).

-- The Rangers allow the third-fewest home runs in baseball (17 total, 0.8 per game).
+- The Rangers surrender the third-fewest home runs in baseball (17 total, 0.8 per game).

-- Eovaldi (2-2) gets the starting nod for the Rangers in his fifth start of the season.
-He's put together a 5.40 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- Perez (3-1 with a 3.38 ERA and 19 strikeouts in 21 1/3 innings pitched) makes the start for the Rangers, his fifth of the season.

-- The right-hander last appeared on Tuesday against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up seven hits.
+- In his most recent appearance on Wednesday against the Kansas City Royals, the left-hander went 5 2/3 innings, giving up three earned runs while surrendering eight hits.

+- The 32-year-old has amassed an ERA of 3.38, with 8 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.